-Our washrooms have individual showers with a private changing stall attached.
+Our washrooms have individual showers with an attached private changing stall.

 All medications are safely stored with our camp nurse.
 Your child will visit the nurse at scheduled times or as needed to take their medications.

-These devices have a way of getting lost or broken at camp, and sometimes even stolen.
-Young people spend a lot of time on electronic devices, and with the easy access to wireless technology, we are finding it increasingly more difficult to find a balance in allowing some electronics and not others.
-Camp is one of the few places throughout the year where kids and youth can truly “unplug” and we have made a decision to honour and recognize Camp Mishewah as a “screen free” space during Scamps & Champs and Jr. Teen.
-The same is expected of our counsellors and the majority of our staff as well.
+These devices have a way of getting lost, broken or sometimes even stolen at camp.
+Young people spend a lot of time on electronic devices and with the easy access to wireless technology, we are finding it increasingly more difficult to find a balance in allowing some electronics and not others.
+Camp is one of the few places throughout the year where kids and youth can truly “unplug” and we have made a decision to honour and recognize Camp Mishewah as a “screen free” space.
+The same is expected of our counsellors.

 We have a complete packing list for your reference.